McClew/CloudCutter/README.md

 # CloudCutter

-CloudCutter is a powerful, Go-based command-line tool designed to normalise, search, and analyse Microsoft Purview CSV exports.
+CloudCutter is a powerful, Go-based command-line tool designed to normalise, search, and analyse Microsoft Purview CSV exports based on WeSecureLabs Chainsaw.
 It provides advanced querying capabilities, Sigma rule integration, and chronological data handling to streamline digital forensics and incident response (DFIR) workflows.

 ## Features